davidmjadams/simpleshapes/content/articles/building-a-successful-MVP.md

 title: "Building a successful MVP"
 date: 2018-12-17
 draft: false
+description: "How to build a minimum viable product without wasting time and losing focus."
 ---

 ![Princess Bride - "You keep using that word.
 I do not think it means what you think it means"](https://media.giphy.com/media/N7FeGLHjVsDQY/giphy.gif)